Meet members of our Team

 Emily is from Klahoose and Tla’amin Nations and just graduated from UVic with a Bachelor of Arts with a Major in Indigenous Studies and a Minor in Applied Ethics.
 She is the designer behind Emily’s Beading and recently was elected to the Klahoose Nations Chief and Council.

-Zoë is a settler in Tlaamin Territory dedicated to serving the land and language of her adopted home.
-Her parents are South Africans who fled apartheid to continue their ‘mixed-race’ relationship.
-Zoë identifies as a Person of Colour and is still researching who her ‘people’ are.
+Zoë is a settler in Tla’Amin Territory dedicated to serving the land and language of her adopted home.
+She is a first generation settler of mixed race South African ancestry from the ethnic community known as the Cape Coloureds in Cape Town (//Hui !Gaeb, IKapa), South Africa.
+Her parents fled apartheid to continue their ‘mixed-race’ relationship.

-She works in multi-media storytelling and is passionate about pedagogy especially as it relates to using the arts in social justice education.
+Zoë works in multi-media storytelling and is passionate about pedagogy especially as it relates to using the arts and technology in social justice education.
 Her role in jehjeh Media is to support the work of local language warriors as an ally, technology resource, and mentor.
 She hopes to role model to other settlers healthy cross cultural relationships.